nmsaamgov/nmsaamgov.github.io/stateLicBoard.md

 ---
 layout: page
-title: "New Mexico Acupuncture Licensing Board"
+title: "NM Acupuncture Licensing Board"
 ---

 *Acupuncturists* are licensed as Doctors of Oriental Medicine in the